The 5 Most Promising Careers in Sports (With Tips for Success)

 McNary also mentioned some specialized electives that can help students study topics in their target niche.
 These include esports, sports gaming, globalization of sport, and club sport management.

 "As a former professional athlete, you are sometimes pigeon-holed into certain domains, such as coaching or broadcasting," said Leslie Fitzpatrick, executive director with the New River United Soccer Association.
-Fitzpatrick earned a Master of Science in Education in Sport Administration with UOnline at the University of Miami.
+Fitzpatrick holds an MS in education in sport administration.

 When paired with his economics undergraduate degree, he felt that a master's would make him a more competitive candidate and give him more agency to dictate his career in sports.